CNN’s Manu Raju named Sacred Cat honoree

-MILWAUKEE, WI—The Milwaukee Press Club today announced that Gloria Borger, CNN chief political analyst, is the club’s 2021 Sacred Cat Award honoree.
+MILWAUKEE, WI—The Milwaukee Press Club today announced that Manu Raju, CNN chief congressional correspondent, is the club’s 2022 Sacred Cat Award honoree.
 The award, given annually since 1973, recognizes excellence in journalism at the national level.

-Borger will accept the award at the club’s annual Gridiron Awards event, a virtual program set for 6:30 p.m.
-Wednesday, May 19.
+Raju will accept the award at the club’s annual Gridiron Awards event, set for Friday, May 6 at the Pfister Hotel.

-Winners of the press club’s 2020 Excellence in Wisconsin Journalism competition also will be recognized announced.
+Winners of the press club’s 2021 Excellence in Wisconsin Journalism competition also will be announced at the Gridiron.

-The Headliner Awards are presented annually to those who are making a positive difference in Wisconsin.
+The Headliner Awards are presented annually to those who have made significant, positive contributions to Wisconsin and its residents.

 Past Headliner honorees include Martin Schreiber, Mary Lou Young, Gary Grunau, Juli Kaufmann, Carmen Pitre, Howard Fuller, Ted Kellner, Hannah Rosenthal, Ricardo Diaz, Linda Mellowes, Michael Pink, Barry Alvarez, Jane Pettit, Bud Selig, James Lovell, Ben Marcus and Steve Marcus.